mitkox/AzureTerraformWorkshop/challenges/08-security/readme.md

-# Terraform Lab 4 - Security
+# Challenge 08 - Creating an Azure Virtual Machine with secured passwords

-In this section you will:
+In this section you will extend the VM created in Challenge 2 with secured passwords, therefore you will have to:

 - Create secret in an existing Key Vault
-- Reference secret in configuration
+- Reference secret in your VM configuration

 ## Overview